clojure-quant/quanta/README.md

 See the [examples](dev/examples) directory for some usage examples.

+## Remote REPL Notebook

+ to show in notebook:
+ - in terminal run: clojure -X:notebook
+ - in webbrowser go to :9000 and create a new notebook
+ - in your ide connect nrepl to port 9100
+   (in vscode called nrepl jack in)
+   port can be seen in .webly/config.edn
+ - all evals after evaling :gorilla/on will show up in notebook
+ - :gorilla/off stops evals in sniffer

 ## PinkGorilla Notebook

-TA ships some sample-notebooks that you can edit in PinkGorilla notebook.
+TA ships some notebooks that you can edit in PinkGorilla notebook.
 Clone TA and run: `clojure -X:notebook`

+If it cannot find the latest release, run `clojure -P -X:notebook`

 ## run unit tests / speed tests